July 04, 2020

 Here the name property defines the identifier which signify the name under which field value is saved in the JCR.
 This can be accessed in the code using properties (predefined) object.

-sling:resourceType defines the path in the JCR which denotes the location of scripts used for rendering the fields/components.
+sling:resourceType defines the path in the JCR which denotes the location of scripts used to render the fields/components.

 ~/ui.apps/src/main/content/jcr_root/apps/aemtutorials